 How I Met My (Ex) Husband: The Long Story

-But on deeper thought, I think I will only answer one question.
-How did I meet my husband?
-I figured that is the most juicy one anyway.
-There is so much to unpack and I have so many photos to share.
+How did I meet my (ex) husband?
+I figured that this is one of the most interesting questions you can ask about me.
+There is so much to unpack.
+So many photos to share.
 I want to answer this question also for my own sake.
 It is my way of processing this relationship and how it all begun.

 But first, I want to give some context about the person that I was, in 2018 when I met my husband.